lukereding/common_garden/README.md

 Run like `python common_garden.py`

 ### `make_videos.sh`
 Used to create 3 10-second videos from the 15 minute videos.
 Looks like large video files (e.g. ~15 min videos taken from an amazon fire) and extracts 5-sec videos at 1:00, 6:00, and 11:00.
+It assumes that all your videos are in a single folder with no sub-folders or directories.
+Spaces in pathnames are allowed.

 Run like `bash make_videos.sh /path/to/videos`